Launch Prep for School

 Popular media sells us a narrative suggesting that the words “Back to School” inspire a feeling of joy and relief in the hearts of harried parents who have been trying to keep their kids occupied in summertime activities that don’t involve shoplifting or burning down the house.
 For families with kids with disabilities, it’s often much more complicated than that.

 My daughter has been out of school for a few years now, long enough that the mention of the letters “IEP” no longer makes my eye twitch, but I certainly have memories.
 Recently I was speaking to another parent of a young adult with an intellectual disability, and as we swapped stories of school days gone by, it felt like what I imagine war veterans experience when they meet up at reunions and tell the tales that no one who hasn’t experienced combat truly understands.
-Studies suggest that special needs parents actually experience genuine PTSD, and I believe it.
 We’ve seen some stuff.

 I was reminded on my ride into work today that local schools are starting up this week, and I thought it might be a good time to revisit those memories of public school preparation (here comes the twitch) and share a few helpful things that I remember.